Exposure Does Not Equal Socialization

 So Why Do So Many People Do This?

 I blame the socialization myth on the part of our society that thinks all dogs should be friends.
-The part that believes all dog should play together off leash in a big field.
+A lot of owners and Los Angeles dog trainers believe all dog should play together off leash in a big field.
 Let’s be honest.
 That’s a utopian dynamic, it’s not realistic for people, so why would it be realistic for dogs.
 I find that people want dogs to run free and be dogs.
 Things change when dogs decide to handle dog problems the way a dog would, these same people don’t like it and want to label the dog as being aggressive or under-socialized.